 Let us examine a few problems pertaining to delayed deliveries and examine how Data Analytics can solve them:

-The unreliable supplier is the systematic driver that triggers the dissatisfaction of the customers towards your product.
+The unreliable supplier is the systematic driver that triggers the dissatisfaction of customers.
 With digital data streams (DDS) in real-time taken from social media activities of these customers, Data Analytics can report on how much business you might lose due to delays in deliveries.

 Data Analytics focuses only on relevant information because reporting is based on your query.
 The tool will pull out digital data streams (DDS) in real-time which match your query so there is no scope for irrelevancy.
 There is a high level of speed, accuracy, reliability, and query-specific exhaustiveness in the reporting.